•

 Instead of keeping your “spending money” in a low-interest bank account, you let it sit in a liquid fund while you plan your spends.

-Why this is better than a savings account
+Why this is better than a savings account:

 Most people don’t spend money the day they earn it.
+There is always a waiting window - days or weeks.
+A HYSA makes that waiting time productive.

 You: